SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 All `ClientContext`objects use the authentication information described in the **Authentication** section.
 If you've opted for user credentials please ensure that the used account has the needed permissions to operate against the specified sites.
 When using app-only, it is best to set tenant-scoped permissions to the app-only principal.

 ### State management ###
 When you write Timer Job logic you often need to persist state.
 For example, to record when a site was last processed, or to store data to support your Timer Job business logic.
-For this reason, the Timer Job Framework has state management capabilities.
+For this reason, the timer job framework has state management capabilities.
 State management stores and retrieves a set of standard and custom properties as a JSON serialized string in the web property bag of the processed site (name = Timer Job name + "_Properties").
 The following are the default properties of the `TimerJobRunEventArgs`object:
 - **PreviousRun** property: Gets or sets the date and time of the previous run.
 - **PreviousRunSuccessful** property: Gets or sets a value indicating whether the previous run was successful.
 Note that the Timer Job author is responsible for flagging a job run as successful by setting the **CurrentRunSuccessful** property as part of your Timer Job implementation
 - **PreviousRunVersion** property: Gets or sets the Timer Job version of the previous run.